-Saint-Petersburg 2014 Rules for the Classification and Construction of Chemical Tankers have been approved in accordance with the established approval procedure.
-The date of coming into force of the present Rules is 1 July 2014.
+Saint-Petersburg Edition 2021 Rules for the Classification and Construction of Chemical Tankers of Russian Maritime Register of Shipping have been approved in accordance with the established procedure and come into force on 1 January 2021.

-The present edition of the Rules is based on the Rules for the Classification and Construction of Chemical Tankers, 2006, taking into account additions and amendments developed immediately before publication.
+The present edition of the Rules is based on the 2018 edition taking into account the amendments developed immediately before publication.

-The provisions of the International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk with relevant amendments thereto implemented by resolutions MSC.219(82) and MEPC.166(56) of the International Maritime Organization have been taken into consideration in the Rules.
+The provisions of the International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk with relevant amendments thereto implemented by resolutions MSC.460(101) and MEPC.318(74) of the International Maritime Organization (IMO) have been taken into consideration in the Rules.